dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

    >
    >- Network connection is required for the license to work.
    >- The license string here will grant you a time-limited trial license.
-   >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request for an extension.
+   >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=guide&package=android" target="_blank">Customer Portal</a> to request for an extension.
-   >- If you download the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">installation package</a>, it comes with a 30-day trial license.
+   >- If you download the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?product=dbr&utm_source=guide&package=android" target="_blank">Installation Package</a>, it comes with a 30-day trial license.

 ### Initialize Camera Module